Who performs unit testing?

 Unit testing is a crucial part of software development in many organizations.

-Who performs unit testing?
-It’s the developer who does this work.
+The developer performs unit testing.
 That’s because the unit test provides feedback on whether or not developers have developed new features correctly.
 The unit tests also tell developers if their latest changes have broken any existing code.

 To improve your organization’s efficiency and effectiveness, you need to ensure that your developers know how to do unit testing.